Eighth (and

 What Is an Eighth (and a Pound)

 An eighth is shorthand for one-eighth of an ounce.
-Which means in the cannabis world, it's the standard retail unit — the "starter pack" size.
 That's it.
-Now, no mystery.
+No mystery.
+Still, in the cannabis world, it's the standard retail unit — the "starter pack" size.
 Most dispensaries and delivery services price by the eighth, quarter, half, and ounce.

 A pound is 16 ounces.
-Practically speaking, always has been.
-Because of that, always will be.
+On the flip side, always will be.
+Always has been.
 It doesn't matter if you're weighing flower, flour, or feathers — a pound is 16 ounces.

 So the math is clean: